To those who wish to study at Hasegawa Lab

 We also have research discussions any time on personal and for each research theme.
 In addition, discussions via Slack (chat) is also available.

 Please contact us including your intended research theme.
 If the theme, policies and the way to progress research match to us, and can make a feasible research plan, we will accept you.

 For Sept.
-2020 IGP(A) and (C), we already got a lot of application.
-But, if you really think you are the person who should research in our labratory, please contact email@example.com with your passion.
+2020 IGP(A) and (C), we already got a lot of applications.
+But, if you really think you are the person who should research in our laboratory, please contact firstname.lastname@example.org with your passion.

 Our research themes can be divided in to three according to the necessary skills.

 - Device: human interface, robot